Trashcan Sinatras: A Happy Pocket era

-The band's third album A Happy Pocket followed in 1996.
+The band's third album, A Happy Pocket, followed in 1996.
 AHP was released in the UK and Japan, but was unavailable in the U.S. after the band's American distributor declined to release the record.
-The band released four singles from AHP ("The Main Attraction", "Twisted and Bent", "How Can I Apply...?" and "To Sir, With Love", a cover of the 1967 Lulu #1 hit).
+The band released four singles from AHP ("The Main Attraction", "Twisted and Bent", "How Can I Apply...?" and "To Sir, With Love", the latter a cover of the 1967 Lulu U.S. number one hit).
 The Trashcans did not tour in North America, only the UK and Japan.

 Their record label, Go!
 Discs, had made a successful short film for the band Portishead and greenlit the production of Spooktime, a film of stories based on characters from The Trashcans' lyrics.
 The 15-minute film was to be shown in cinemas before screenings of Terry Gilliam's 12 Monkeys.

 After their record company Go!
-Discs was acquired by Universal in 1996, the band was dropped from the label, and subsequently forced to sell their Shabby Road recording studio and declare bankruptcy.
+Discs was acquired by Universal in 1996, the band was dropped from the label and subsequently forced to sell their Shabby Road recording studio and declare bankruptcy.
 The Trashcans kept a low profile in the following years, not playing any concerts until early 1999 (in Japan and Ireland).
 The Japanese concerts occurred at the same time the band was recording a new single, "Snow" (a cover of the Randy Newman song), which was released by Sony Japan in December 1999.